Structure-Grounded Pretraining for Text-to-SQL: Related Work

-\textbf{Pretraining for Text-Table Data.} Inspired by the success of pretrained LMs, some recent work has tried to apply similar pretraining objectives to text-table data.
+\textbf{Pretraining for Text-Table Data.} Inspired by the success of pretrained language models, some recent work has tried to apply similar pretraining objectives to text-table data.
 TaBERT \cite{yin2020tabert} and TAPAS \cite{herzig2020tapas} jointly learn text-table representations by leveraging a large amount of web tables and their textual context.
-They flatten the tables and use special embeddings to model the structure information.
-A masked language model (MLM) objective is then used to learn knowledge from the text-table data.
-However, MLM is originally designed for modeling single NL sentences, making it weak at capturing the association between a pair of sequences, like the alignment between text and tables.
-More recently, Grappa \cite{yu2020grappa} explores a different direction for pretraining which shares some similarity with existing work on data augmentation for semantic parsing.
-Grappa first constructs synthetic question-SQL pairs via a synchronous context free grammar induced from existing text-to-SQL datasets, a SQL semantic prediction objective is then used to learn compositional inductive bias from the synthetic data.
-However, the strength of Grappa mainly comes from the synthetic data.
-There still lack models that can fully utilize the alignment knowledge naturally present in parallel text-table corpora, which is the aim of this work.
+They flatten the tables and use special embeddings to model the structure information. {A masked language model (MLM) objective is then used to predict the masked tokens in the text-table data.
+MLM is good at modeling the contextualized semantic representations of a token, but is weak at capturing the alignment between a pair of sequences (e.g., text-table).}\nop{A masked language model (MLM) objective is then used to learn knowledge from the text-table data.
+However, MLM is originally designed for modeling\hs{\st{single}} NL sentences, making it weak at capturing the association between a pair of sequences, like the alignment between text and tables.} More recently, GRAPPA \cite{yu2020grappa} explores a different direction for pretraining which shares some similarity with existing work on data augmentation for semantic parsing.
+GRAPPA first constructs synthetic question-SQL pairs using templates (a synchronous context free grammar) induced\nop{via a synchronous context free grammar induced} from existing text-to-SQL datasets, \nop{I feel the following sentence is hard for reviewers to get without reading GRAPPA} a SQL semantic prediction objective is then used to learn compositional inductive bias from the synthetic data.
+However, as the synthetic data is generated using templates, and the column names and values are directly filled in the questions, it has the same problem as existing text-to-SQL datasets that eases the text-table alignment challenge.
+In constrast, \ours\ aims to directly learn the text-table alignment knowledge from parallel text-table corpora via structure-grounded pretraining objectives.\nop{, which will greatly benefit the downstream text-to-SQL task.} We also note that existing pretraining methods and \ours\ can be complementary and combined together in the future. \nop{However, the strength of GRAPPA mainly comes from using the synthetic data.
+There still lack models that can fully utilize the alignment knowledge naturally present in parallel text-table corpora, which is the aim of this work.}\nop{How about changing the last sentence to: Compared with these methods, our \ours aims to directly learn the text-table alignment knowledge via carefully-designed objectives in pretraining, which will greatly benefit the downstream text-to-SQL task.
+We also note that existing pretraining methods and \ours can be complementary and combined together in the future.}